abdul-abdi/vibeui/README.md

 ## 🌟 Overview

-VibeUI is a dynamic design system and UI inspiration platform that helps designers and developers discover new interface styles and aesthetics.
-It generates unique design "vibes" that can be customized, explored, and applied to your own projects.
+VibeUI is a dynamic design system and UI inspiration platform built with Next.js (Pages Router) and TypeScript.
+It helps designers and developers discover new interface styles and aesthetics by generating unique design "vibes" that can be customized, explored, and applied to your own projects.

 With VibeUI, you can:
 - Explore different design aesthetics from minimal to playful
-- Generate design themes with a single click
+- Generate design themes with a single click or using AI prompts
 - See live previews of UI components with your chosen vibe
 - Experience smooth animations and transitions between themes
+- Leverage Supabase for potential backend features (check `integrations/supabase`)

 <div align="center">
   <img src="public/screenshot.png" alt="VibeUI Screenshot" width="800" />